What are RGB, CMYK and PMS?

-RGB: For Everything on a Screen
+RGB: for anything on a screen

-PMS (Pantone): for Guaranteed Color Consistency
+PMS (Pantone): for guaranteed colour consistency

 ApplicationColor SystemExample